juhahinkula/juhahinkula.github.io/_posts/2016-05-20-welcome-to-jekyll.markdown

 {% endhighlight %}

-**5. Modify index.js file, Add listener to the first button which will load the image of the current day**
+**5. Modify index.js file, Add listener to the first button which will load the image of the current day** API call is done by using [JQuery ajax call](http://api.jquery.com/jquery.ajax/).

 {% highlight javascript %}
 var url = "https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY";